-With an ever-expanding economy, the range of jobs available for expats moving to Vietnam is also growing.
-The majority of expat jobs are in Ho Chi Minh City and Hanoi, but some can be found in smaller towns.
+With an ever-expanding economy, the range of jobs available when you’re working in Vietnam is also growing.
+The majority of jobs for foreigners are in Ho Chi Minh City and Hanoi, but some can be found in smaller towns and emerging industrial hubs like Thanh Hoa.

-Most expats working in Vietnam are in the IT, construction and tourism sectors.
-There is also a large English teaching community and many NGOs operating out of Vietnam, particularly in Hanoi.
+You’ll find most opportunities in Vietnam in the IT, construction and tourism sectors, with technology, renewable energy, and logistics seeing rapid growth.
+A large English teaching community and many NGOs are also operating out of Vietnam, particularly in Hanoi.

 Job market in Vietnam

-Vietnam has a relatively low unemployment rate, with most Vietnamese people working in the agricultural and service sectors.
-Many others are employed in Vietnam’s manufacturing industries such as machine-building, food processing and the country's famous garment and shoe production industry.
+The job market in Vietnam features a relatively low unemployment rate, with most Vietnamese people working in the agricultural and service sectors.
+Many others are employed in Vietnam’s manufacturing industries, such as machine-building, food processing and the country’s famous garment and shoe production industry.

 Finding a job in Vietnam

-Employment opportunities can be found online through company websites, job portals and recruitment agencies.
+Finding a job in Vietnam can be done online through company websites, job portals and recruitment agencies.
 Word of mouth from fellow expats online can also be a good source of leads.
 Expats typically move to Vietnam with a job already in hand.

-Learning to speak basic Vietnamese will have expats in good stead with colleagues and associates, as well as enhancing a person’s ability to make the most of their spare time when exploring Vietnam and interacting with the local people.
+Learning to speak basic Vietnamese will put you in good standing with colleagues and associates and enhance your ability to make the most of your spare time when exploring Vietnam and interacting with the local people.

 Work culture in Vietnam

-Offices are formal environments, and workers are expected to dress and behave appropriately.
-Networking is incredibly important in Vietnam, and expats will soon find that a broad social group is important when it comes to securing a position or moving up the ladder.
+When working in Vietnam, you’ll find that the work environment is similar to Asian countries such as China, South Korea and Japan.
+The Vietnamese have a healthy work ethic and are hard-working and industrious.
+Offices are formal environments, and you’re expected to dress and behave appropriately.
+Networking is incredibly important in Vietnam, and you’ll soon find that a broad social group is important when it comes to securing a position or moving up the ladder.

 Communal lunches are an important part of working in Vietnam, as is socialising with colleagues after work.
 These social occasions also provide good opportunities for expats to connect and interact with their Vietnamese counterparts.

-Companies in Vietnam have a very hierarchical structure and expats are expected to show the necessary respect towards their seniors in the workplace.
-Punctuality is valued and lateness is seldom tolerated.
-Expats are therefore advised to arrive early for meetings or interviews.
+Companies in Vietnam have a very hierarchical structure.
+This hierarchy is reflected even in meeting seating arrangements, where the boss sits in the middle with staff to the left and right in descending order of seniority.
+You’re expected to show respect towards your seniors in the workplace.
+Punctuality is valued, and lateness is seldom tolerated.
+Make sure to arrive early for meetings or interviews.

 Expat Health Insurance